luminlabsdev/debugger/README.md

 # Debugger

-A simple and innovative debugger module for use in packages.
+A customizable and extendable debugger for open source software.

 </div>